pshapiro/rankenberry/README.md

 ## Acknowledgments

-- Thanks to [API Provider Name] for providing the SERP data API
+- Thanks to SpaceSERP for providing the SERP data API
 - Vue.js and FastAPI communities for their excellent documentation and tools